Useful Resources for YouTube and Vlogging in General

 These are the tools every video content creator will need for YouTube.

 Avoid Adobe Premiere at all cost.
 No need to pay for something so expensive when DaVinci Resolve has everything you need to edit YouTube videos and it's compatible with every OS.
 You can consider replacing it with iMovie if you have an Apple computer.
+The downside is that it takes a lot of time to learn as it's not meant for newbies.

 Canva is an excellent free tool for anyone that needs to create designs but lacks the designing skills.
 It's an intuitive online tool anyone can learn to use in minutes.
 Use it for your thumbnails and all the YouTube art you need.
 It's free and with the subscription you get an unlimited amount of stock images and elements to use in your designs.
 I recommend it to everyone.